marmelab/react-admin/docs/Permissions.md

 };
 ```

-`canAccess` can be asynchronous, so if the `authProvider` needs to fetch the permissions from a server, or refresh a token, it can return a promise.
+`canAccess` can be asynchronous, so if the `authProvider` needs to fetch the permissions from a server or refresh a token, it can return a promise.

-**Tip**: React-admin calls `dataProvider.canAccess()` before rendering all page components, so if the call is slow, the user navigation may be delayed.
-If you can, it's better to fetch user permissions on login and store them locally to keep access control fast.
+**Tip**: React-admin calls `dataProvider.canAccess()` before rendering all page components, so if the call is slow, user navigation may be delayed.
+If you can, fetch user permissions on login and store them locally to keep access control fast.

 ### Access Control Strategies